 Round liners are frequently used for dot work, lettering, geometric, and tribal tattoos.

 Round shaders are similar to round liners, though the needles are not as compact.
 They can be used for thicker lines or, of course, shading and coloring.

 Round shaders are used for the same purposes as round liners.

 Magnum shaders are arranged in two alternating rows and are the go-to for any shading and coloring.
 They hold and deliver lots of ink.
-This means fewer passes over the skin, so less irritation and trauma.
+This means fewer passes over the skin, therefore, less irritation and trauma.
 Variations of magnum needles include curved and double-stack magnum needles.

-Magnum shaders are popular for black and white tattoos, any kind of shading and color packing, color realism, and Japanese tattoos.
+Magnum shaders are popular for black and white tattoos, any kind of shading and color packing, color realism and Japanese tattoos.

 Curved Magnum Shaders

 Curved magnum shaders are also known as round magnums, soft edge magnums and soft magnums.
 They are arranged so that the needles arch at the center, and as a result, run along the skin with more conformity.
 This causes less damage to the skin and creates softer shading.